Coal Run Village, Kentucky

 Coal Run Village (sometimes simply Coal Run) is a home rule-class city in Pike County, Kentucky, in the United States.
-Bordered to the north, south, and east by Pikeville, the population was 1,706 at the 2010 census.
+Bordered to the north, south, and east by Pikeville, Coal Run Village had a population of 1,669 at the 2020 census.
 It was the fastest-growing city in Kentucky from 2007 to 2008, with a population increase of 17.3%.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.5 sqmi, all land.